lanceengland/lanceengland.github.io/_posts/2014-03-24-t-sql-study-02-offset-fetch.markdown

 - FIRST and NEXT are also synonyms (same reason)

-- FETCH cannot exist without OFFSET (aww, like a tragic love story)
+- FETCH cannot exist without OFFSET

-- The whole clause cannot exists with an ORDER BY (now it's a polygamous love story?)
+- The whole clause cannot exists with an ORDER BY

 - The OFFSET and FIRST/NEXT value can be parameterized.
-That's pretty cool.
+This can be used for pagination.
 See code sample below.

 <pre data-enlighter-language="sql">
 DECLARE @ResultsPerPage INT = 10;